 Treasurer Ma: Okay.
 So, for those following along, Option No. 1, if we allocated \$563 million only to new construction projects, it would go down the list ending at "West Carson Villas 20694 in Torrance, Los Angeles."
 All right, Tony, Option No. 2?

 Anthony Sertich: This is a bit of a stretch, but I will take ownership of Option 2.
-I think our priority at the also don't want to lose affordability on existing units, and I think that's important.
-I'm not stuck on saying there should be this exact outcome in terms of the portion of the units for new construction versus other categories, but out of these funds.
+I think our priority at the Controller's Office is to have a somewhat balanced approach to this.
+While building units is a top priority, we also don't want to lose affordability on existing units, and I think that's important.
+I'm not stuck on saying there should be this exact outcome in terms of the portion of the units for new construction versus other categories, but I do think there should be a focus or an allocation to preservation projects, as well as new construction projects out of these funds.
 Looking at the options that were presented by staff, I think that Option 2 makes a lot of sense and working through the numbers, there's almost nothing left in terms of excess allocation.
 So, by going down the list in a way that gets to the most projects and most units in a good way.
 But I'm open to other suggestions.